 "For storage, we wanted convenient storage, with the heavy stuff being located nearest the bike’s centre of gravity, making food and nutrition within easy reach of the rider in the aero position."

 What was the Andean like to ride and live with?

 "The bike was made for going forward as fast as possible," says Weiss.

 "It was quite heavy, yes, mainly due to the disc brakes.
 However, disc brakes were revolutionary at this time and made descending better.

 "The bottom bracket area was quite stiff, also the missing seat stays were not an issue at all compared to true beam bike frames.
 They are all too soft in my opinion.

-"The only wobbly area was the steering/upper tube interface, for several reasons: 1“ fork steering (for better aerodynamics with narrower steering tube), a bento box hole right at the beginning of the upper tube, in combination with a slim upper tube; although I think this did not affect riding efficiency in aero position, but perhaps in the base bars when going out of saddle.
+"The only wobbly area was the steering/upper tube interface, for several reasons: 1“ fork steering (for better aerodynamics with narrower steering tube), a bento box hole right at the beginning of the upper tube, in combination with a slim upper tube; although I think this did not affect riding efficiency in the aero position, but perhaps in the base bars when going out of the saddle.

 "The biggest issue with the whole bike was travelling, because of the down tube 'horn'.
 I had to travel with a huge cardboard bike box, because the frame didn’t fit in any conventional cases.
 Riding an XL didn’t make things easier."

 If you key in #Andean or #Diamondbackandean hashtags into Instagram, there are still some owners showing off their futuristic-looking steeds at various exotic locations and Ironman races around the world.
 Did Mr Weiss keep hold of his slice of carbon monocoque history?

 "I simply don’t have the space at home and am not running a bicycle museum," Weiss informed us.